kushal-10/inventory-dynamics/docs/dual_sourcing/dual_neural.rst

 Key Concepts
 ------------

-- **Neural Network**: Instead of relying on fixed rules like the capped dual index, actions are parameterized through a neural network that adapts based on training data.
+- **Neural Network**: Instead of relying on fixed rules like the capped dual index, actions are parameterized through a neural network that learns effective order policies based on training data.

 - **Discrete-Time Dynamics**: The system evolves over discrete time intervals, and the controller must optimize actions at each step to reduce long-term costs.